ibm-cloud-docs/cephaas/about-sdsaas.md

 Developers use APIs to interact with their unified storage.
 IBM Storage Ceph as a Service supports a subset of the S3 API for reading and writing data, as well as accounts configuration.
 Additionally, there is a Resource Configuration API for reading and configuring bucket metadata.
 Software development kits (SDKs) are available for the Python, Java, Go, and the Node.js framework.
-A plug-in is available for the [{{site.data.keyword.cloud_notm}} Command Line Interface](/docs/cli?topic=cli-getting-started).
+A plug-in is available for the [{{site.data.keyword.cloud_notm}} Command-Line Interface](/docs/cli?topic=cli-getting-started).

 The [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external} provides a user interface for most operations and configuration as well.

 ## CephaaS on IBM Cloud Satellite
 {: #sds-satellite}

-Workloads that require unified storage on-premise, or in a geographic location not supported by IBM Cloud data centers, can make use of IBM Cloud Satellite.
+Workloads that require unified storage on-premises, or in a geographic location that is not supported by IBM Cloud data centers, can use IBM Cloud Satellite.
 For more information, see [the documentation](/docs/satellite){: external}.

 ## Next Steps
 {: #about-sds-next-steps}